Clinker (boat building): Description

 Clinker built dinghy showing some of the basic structural details.
-The single rowing thwart supports the aft end of the centre-board case.
+The single rowing thwart supports the after end of the centre-board case.
 The pairs of knees at each end of the thwart can be seen; also the longitudinal stringer (rising) on which the thwart rests.

 Medieval clinker construction used iron nails and roves – the latter often being a distinctive diamond shape.
 There are less common regional instances of planks being joined with treenails or by sewing, but iron fastening predominated.
 More modern boats generally use copper nails with an annular rove of the same material.

 Historically, particularly in the traditional Nordic tradition (Note: Nordic clinker construction has been categorised into "traditional" and "modern".
 These two styles originate from increasing change in the details of clinker construction, starting from the 13th century onwards, but with the traditional remaining in use in the Northern part of Scandinavia, where there was limited urbanisation and little trade to continental Europe.
 Conversely, the modern tradition adopted ship-building practices that were influenced by contact from outside Scandinavia.
 Use of sawn planking is an example.), clinker construction most commonly used cleft, or radially split, oak planks.
 This gives a stronger piece of timber than with sawn material – not only is the grain continuous along the length of the piece, but the medullary rays are aligned in the same plane as the timber surface, so maximising the strength available.
 However, this timber conversion method does limit the maximum width of plank to slightly more than one third of the diameter of the tree from which it is split – the narrowest part (including any pith) and the sapwood are cut off.
 The slightly uneven surface found on cleft timber is the reason why caulking is laid in the overlap between the hull planks during construction, often using animal hair.